Signs of burnout – and how to help managers spot them

 Your once-reliable employee is now regularly running late.
 In the office, to online meetings.
 Everything seems a chore.
 When you’re mentally and physically exhausted, even getting out of bed is a challenge.
 Get managers to look less for lateness.
 But instead focus on excuses.
 Awkward jokes about lack of sleep.
 Dodgy wi-fi connections and laptop updates that stop on-time access to video calls.
 They're all signs something's wrong.
 So talk about it now before they go off sick.

 Easy to hide in the hybrid world.
 Just switch off the video to roll your eyes.
 And shout at the screen when you’re home alone.
 But negative Nigel will start to show through.
 Dismissing ideas and distancing himself from the team.
 Emails are shorter.
 And responses border on rude as patience and energy wane.
 You might even get a minor complaint.
 From him or his co-workers.
 So don't ignore it.
+It's one of the easier signs to spot of burnout.
 Address the concerns and understand the causes.

 Feeling a lack of accomplishment